 A cost-effective solution

-We all know that exercising is good for our physical and mental wellbeing and swinging a leg over an e-bike helps to keep our body and mind happy.
+We all know that cycling has benefits for both our physical and mental wellbeing and swinging a leg over an e-bike helps to keep our body and mind happy.
 It is recommended that you get at least 2.5 hours of moderate exercise a week and using an e-bike for your daily commute would likely see your hit this target comfortably.